For Watson Headache® Institute Courses (offline and online), Programs, Webinars, Events, Symposium, Publications and Offerings.

 Background:

 B. What is Institute Content?
-The Institute’s content includes the Institute’s intellectual property and digital, hard copy, written and verbal information and materials and their underlying principles as provided before, during or after Institute courses, programs, webinars, events and publications including attachments, written material, ideas, concepts, images, diagrams and videos (collectively “Institute Content”).
+The Institute’s content includes the Institute’s intellectual property and digital, hard copy, written and verbal information and materials and their underlying principles as provided before, during or after Institute Offerings, including attachments, written material, ideas, concepts, images, diagrams and videos (collectively “Institute Content”)

 E. Who must comply with these Conditions of Use?

-- Practitioners: The Watson Headache® Approach is not just a series of techniques.
-It incorporates a distinctive clinical reasoning process taught to practitioners in structured learning in courses.
-What you learn from Institute Content is for you as a practitioner in your clinical context to support people living with headache or migraine, not in job roles comparable to that of a teacher, lecturer, tutor, researcher, trainer, mentor, coach, facilitator or curriculum or program developer (collectively, “Educators”).
+1. Practitioners: The Watson Headache® Approach is not just a series of techniques.
+It incorporates a distinctive clinical reasoning process taught to practitioners in structured learning during courses.
+What you learn from Institute Content is for you as a practitioner in your clinical context to support people living with Cervicogenic and Primary Headache and associated conditions, not in job roles comparable to that of a teacher, lecturer, tutor, researcher, trainer, mentor, coach, facilitator, curriculum or program developer (collectively, “Educators”).

-- Educators: Practitioners and educators are not created equal.
-What the Institute teaches and how it teaches is the result of 27 years, comprising over 28,000 hours of clinical experience helping people living with headache or migraine and recent groundbreaking research.
-To ensure accurate delivery of services, the Institute trains Educators, at its discretion, authorised to teach Watson Headache® Assessment and Treatment (Watson Headache® Approach or protocol).
-For Educators, achieving the necessary standards involves a structured and comprehensive Educator training program.
+2. Educators: Practitioners and educators are not created equal.
+What the Institute teaches and how it teaches is the result of 33 years, comprising over 40,000 hours of clinical experience helping people living with Cercicogenic and Primaey Headache and associated conditions, and recent ground-breaking research.
+To ensure accurate delivery of services, the Institute trains Educators authorised to teach the Watson Headache® Assessment and Management (Watson Headache® Approach or protocol).
+For Educators, achieving the necessary standards involves a structured and comprehensive Educator training program incorporating the Clinical Facilitator and Educator Programs with associated permissions.

 Operative Provisions:

-You will be taken to have accepted these Conditions of Use by: (a) acknowledgement at the time of an online registration; (b) signing at the commencement of an offline course; or (c) by accessing or using the following websites or associated social media platforms to buy, register or conduct other transaction activities – www.DeanWatson.com, www.WatsonHeadache.com, www.WatsonHeadacheInstitute.com or www.WatsonHeadacheApproach.com
+You will be taken to have accepted these Conditions of Use by: (a) acknowledgment at the time of an online registration (or before on acceptance of the Terms and Conditions of the Watson Headache Institute on its website); (b) signing at the commencement of an offline course; or (c) by accessing or using the following websites or associated social media platforms to buy, register or conduct other transaction activities www.DeanWatson.com, www.WatsonHeadache.com, www.WatsonHeadacheInstitute.com or www.WatsonHeadacheApproach.com.

 Incorporated into these Conditions of Use by reference are the Institute’s Intellectual Property Notice, IP User Manual, Marketing Permission Given to Course Attendees, Permission Agreement to Use the Name and Charter for Use of Content.

 1. Intellectual Property: You accept that the “Intellectual Property Notice” for Institute Content specifies limitations and prohibitions including the use of registered and unregistered (Common Law) trade marks of the Institute.
-A copy of that Notice is provided in course manuals for reference by course participants.
+A copy of that Notice is provided in course manuals for reference by course participants for their use in Clinical Practice, not as educators or Researchers.

-- not use the Institute’s trademarks as part or whole of your practice’s domain name;
+2. not use the Institute’s trade marks as part or whole of your practice’s domain name;

-- comply with the Charter for Use of Content and with the permitted form of statement specified in Marketing Permission Given to Course Attendees (Level 1, 2 and 3) alongside the individual who attended the specified course and never with a practice;
+5. comply with the Charter for Use of Contentand with the permitted form of statement specified in Marketing Permission Given to Course Attendees (Level 1 Foundation, Level 2 Consolidation and Level 3 Certification) alongside the individual who attended the specified course and never with a practice;

-- not represent the Watson Headache® Approach, Watson Headache® Institute or Dean Watson alongside or combined with pricing of the goods and services of an individual, practice, company or organisation.
+8. not represent Watson Headache®, Watson Headache® Approach, Watson Headache® Institute or Dr Dean Watson PhD alongside or combined with pricing of the goods and services of an individual, practice, company or organisation.

-3. Misleading, Non-compliant or Unauthorised Affiliation: Use contrary to clause 2 or other non-compliant use by you of the Watson Headache® Approach, Watson Headache® Institute or Dean Watson will be taken as unauthorised commercial endorsement, affiliation or association.
+3. Misleading, Non-compliant or Unauthorised Affiliation: Use contrary to clause2 or other non-compliant use by you of the Watson Headache®, Watson Headache® Approach, Watson Headache® Institute or Dr Dean Watson PhD will be taken as unauthorised commercial endorsement, affiliation or association.

 You must not claim any part of Institute Content or the Watson Headache® Approach or protocol as your own.
 This includes renaming or rebranding under another name.
 All reference to the Watson Headache® Clinic is prohibited.

-Avoid creating your own terminology, definition, approach, diagram, illustration or paraphrase about the Institute, the Watson Headache® Approach or your use of it in your practice.
-Do not create, for example, a brochure, website, social media, blog post or video titled with your name or the name of your clinic, yet reproducing, naming or describing the Institute or the Watson Headache® Approach.
-Sourcing or referencing the Watson Headache® Approach, Watson Headache® Institute or Dean Watson in your marketing and communications does not remedy such non-compliant material or use.
+Avoid creating your own terminology, definition, approach, diagram, illustration or paraphrase about the Institute, the Watson Headache® Approach or your use of it in your practice for example, a brochure, website, social media, blog post or video titled with your name or the name of your clinic.
+Sourcing or referencing Watson Headache®, Watson Headache® Approach, Watson Headache® Institute or Dr Dean Watson PhD in your marketing and communications does not remedy non-compliant material or use.

-4. Unlawful, Unconscionable or Unethical Action: You: (a) acknowledge that the Watson Headache® Institute has all legal rights, title and interest to its goodwill, reputation, copyright work (includes publications, text, images and video), name, brands, registered and unregistered trade marks, domain names or other intellectual property; (b) acknowledge that such legal rights, title and interest includes as regards use of Institute Content and the Institute’s name, brands, registered and unregistered trade marks, or domain names with any entity, service, product, website or social media; and (c) acknowledge you will not register or use any domain names, sub domains, meta tags, meta names, meta descriptions, keywords, social media handles or social media presence that unlawfully, unconscionably or unethically trades off the Institute’s goodwill or reputation or makes any false or misleading claim to affiliation, sponsorship or approval by the Institute.
+4. Unlawful, Unconscionable or Unethical Action: You: (a) acknowledge that the Watson Headache® Institute has all legal rights, title and interest to its goodwill, reputation, copyright work (includes publications, text, images and video), name, brands, registered and unregistered trade marks, domain names or other intellectual property; (b) acknowledge that such legal rights, title and interest includes as regards the use of Institute Content and the Institute’s name, brands, registered and unregistered trade marks, or domain names with any entity, service, product, website or social media; (c) acknowledge you will not register or use any domain names, sub-domains, meta tags, meta names, meta descriptions, keywords, social media handles or social media presence that unlawfully, unconscionably or unethically trades off the Institute’s goodwill or reputation or makes any false or misleading claim to affiliation, sponsorship or approval by the Institute; and (d) where a course, symposium or event is designed for online and individual viewing, only the person who registered and paid, for the purpose of continuing professional development, may do so, and are prohibited from undertaking any activity, in any country, that would breach the Intellectual Property and Copyright rights of the Institute along with the Institute’s operative provisions.
+For example you agree not to (i) share your unique login details, (ii) view the Course content with, including but not limited to, other individual/s or group/s, friends, family or colleagues, in any setting including homes, private practice/s, lecture theatre/s hospital/s or university department/s, (iii) use the Course content for any purpose, including in-servicing staff, teaching, lecturing, researching, training, mentoring, coaching, facilitating or for curriculum or program development and (iv) copy, display, sell, resell, transfer, distribute, publish, reproduce, duplicate, create derivative works, or exploit for commercial purpose or gain any of the Course content.

 7. Research: You acknowledge and will use professional referencing protocols when referring to Institute Content or research undertaken by any person(s) associated with the Institute, and that you will otherwise comply with the Charter for Use of Content.